GeotrekCE/Geotrek-admin/docs/advanced-configuration/feedback-report-settings.rst

 .. note::

-   With the standard Suricate API, Geotrek-admin only displays feedback reports created from your Geotrek instance.
+   With the Suricate Standard API mode, Geotrek-admin only displays feedback reports created from your Geotrek instance.
 It does not provide a complete view of all feedback reports recorded in Suricate for your territory.

 In particular, this mode does not allow you to: